There is a secret ingredient to success.

-Anders Ericsson of Florida State University provided researched evidence that a person has to put in 2.45 hours a day for 10 years before the first sign of genius appear in his performance.
+Anders Ericsson of Florida State University provided researched evidence that a person has to put in 2.45 hours a day for 10 years before the first sign of genius appears in his performance.
 This is the MINIMUM amount of time the research showed was required.

 Therefore, mega successful people and geniuses put in huge amounts of focused, concentrated effort to attain their goal, consistently, over a long period of time.

 This really is where the rubber meets the road.
 This is the big difference between those who achieve huge success and those who do not.

 These “Mega Successful” people and “geniuses” are focused and obsessed with attaining a single “dream”.

 Thus the axiom: Do the right things long enough, consistently.

 Most people cannot focus, thus they will never attain “mega success”.
 Most people are easily distracted by digital devices, new potential projects, and “better opportunities”.
 They have too many irons in the fire.
 They think that if they throw enough stuff against the wall, something is bound to stick.